JustinDavisA/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.foreach can mutate an array while map creates a new one

 2. What is the difference between a function and a method?

+Methods are built in functions while we must build functions

 3. What is closure?

+A closure happense when something attempts access outside of it's scope (i.e Trying to globally access a variable defined in a function)

 4. Describe the four rules of the 'this' keyword.

+1 Globally 'this' === the console or window
+2 When using functions objects before the '.function' are 'this' 3 Constructors return new instances of an object
+4 'this' is explicity defined for call and apply methods

 5. Why do we need super() in an extended class?

+So that child and parent attributes can be aware of eachother

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ ] You are now ready to build this project with your preferred IDE
 - [ ] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.